saumyapalk23/Saumya-Palakodety-Trimester-3-/test_prep.md

 **When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.**

 * Open access, creative commons license, and open source allow for people to use other creative works freely.
+Github also allows for an MIT license so that we can distribute code freely and to make closed source versions.

 **Make a license for your personal and Team project.
 Document license you picked and why.**